ProImpact/first-abstract-syntax-tree/README.md

 ### How it's works

-The scructure is like a ```json``` but you can add multiple names the first level it's the first generation
+The structure is like a ```json``` but you can add multiple names the first level it's the first generation

 #### Ex:
 ```json